cholmes/gapi/README.md

 The collaboration is rooted in open source principles and tools, but focused on the creation of open standards.
 Open Source implementations are encouraged but by no means required.
 Anyone is welcome to participate, but must back up 'ideas' with working code.
 Our goal is to be a collaboration of developers, not [architecture astronauts](http://www.joelonsoftware.com/articles/fog0000000018.html).

-A large hat tip goes to the group that built [GeoJSON](http://geojson.org) - [Hobu](https://github.com/hobu), Martin, Allan, [Sean](https://github.com/sgillies), [Tim](https://github.com/tschaub) and [Chris](https://github.com/crschmidt) set a great example of how to build an open geospatial specification that understands the complexity of the geospatial domain while keeping the specification simple and implementable.

 ## In this repo

 This repository contains the core [Principles](principles.md) that govern the collaboration.
 It also contains a [roadmap](roadmap.md) for the core specifications, as well as a [doc of ideas](roadmap-next.md) of what pieces will likely come next if the core is successful.